LS/0054 - ITALIAN LINGUISTICS 2

 G. Patota, Nuovi lineamenti di grammatica storica dell’italiano, Bologna, Il Mulino, 2007.

 M. Dardano, Nuovo manualetto di linguistica italiana, Zanichelli, Bologna, 2005 (any edition will do).

-Only the following topics out of Dardano’s manual are required: La fonologia (chapter 2), La morfologia (chapter 3), La sintassi (chapter 4), La formazione dell’italiano (chapter 10).
+Only the following topics out of Dardano’s manual are required: La fonologia (chapter 2), La morfologia (paragraphs 3.1-3.2.3), La sintassi (chapter 4, paragraph 4.5 excluded), La formazione dell’italiano (chapter 10).

 ADDITIONAL MATERIAL FOR STUDENTS WHO ARE UNABLE TO ATTEND: